 In a similar way, one can set up a moral framework by declaring axioms such as “the moral thing to do is to maximise the well-being of sentient creatures”.
 Given that axiom, it would then be objectively true that, for example, torturing children for no purpose would be immoral.
 Excellent!
 People really do feel that torturing children for no purpose must be objectively immoral, that is, immoral in some way beyond “mere” human feelings.

-But, there are multiple things wrong with this approach, despite how superficially appealing it might be.
+But this approach doesn’t get you an objective scheme, despite how superficially appealing it might be.
 First, whence that axiom?
 Unless you can derive that axiom from first principles (which no-one ever has), you are simply declaring it as your moral opinion.
 Which makes the framework merely a report of your own subjective values.
 The only normative standing that such a framework has is through your advocacy, or that of other humans, and that suffices to make the scheme just as subjective as anything else.

 Second, any notion of “well-being” depends entirely on what people like and dislike, even if it is as basic as the human preference for being alive and healthy over being diseased or dead.
 All this axiom achieves is placing the subjective element at one remove, sufficiently far that people can fool themselves that they’re on the track to a truly objective morality.